jimmapping372-alt/WPR/README.md

 ## Tech. details
 - Newest VS 2022 Preview used to "assemble" (build) this "dev branch"
-- I think that WPR "dev edition" incompatible with Win10 becouse of .NET 8...
-So, fresh Windows 11 OS needed to run WPR-0.0.7 (Some Tiny 11 is only good event for retro-notebooks)))
+- I think that WPR "dev edition" incompatible with Win10 because of .NET 8...
+So, fresh Windows 11 OS needed to run WPR-0.0.7 (however, some reduced Windows 11 Tiny is goode choice even for 15-year-old retro-notebooks...
+Sony Vaio, etc.)))

 ## Bugs and mini-FAQs
 - Some games will requre touch screen.
 In WPR 0.0.7, touch taps emulation (via mouse) is not full (or not present, idk).
 Example: Skulls of the Shogun.
 - Some games have not full screen (or only part of Windowed zone).
 Example: Zuma Revenge!
 - Some games can't install because of no WMAppManifest.xml inside xap file.
 Ho to fix: rename .xap to .zip, and fix WMAppManifest.xml data.
 For example, use WMAppManifest.xml from EarthWormJim, and patch attributes:
 ```
 <?xml version="1.0" encoding="utf-16"?>
 <Deployment xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" AppPlatformVersion="7.0" xmlns="http://schemas.microsoft.com/windowsphone/2009/deployment">